 If you are thinking of starting up a second league to go with your straight draft league -– definitely consider making it a Fantasy Football auction league.
 This is probably the smartest way to go about it, rather than just trying to convert your old league over.

-Also, remember that if you’re a keeper league, you’ll have to think about how inflation works from one year to the next, in order to not allow someone to keep a superstar for a low price year after year.
+Also, remember that if you’re league is a keeper league, you’ll have to think about how inflation works from one year to the next, in order to not allow someone to keep a superstar for a low price year after year.
+(I was actually in a dynasty auction league that you might be able to gain some good rule advice from.)

 Acting Out Some Fantasy Football Auction Action